Wise vs Revolut: Full Comparison 2025

 Learn more here: Wise exchange rate

 Whether Revolut or Wise works out cheaper for your international transfer will depend on the value of the payment and where you’re sending to.
-It’s helpful to know that both Wise and Revolut structure their fees for international payments differently.
-While both offer very clear and transparent information you can check before you confirm, Wise deducts their transfer fee from the amount you put in to send, while Revolut adds the fee to the amount you need to pay.
+It’s helpful to know that both Wise and Revolut offer very clear and transparent information you can check before you confirm.

 Wise is a specialist in international transfers – which means they’re usually fast.
-50%+ of Wise payments get to their destination instantly, and 90% arrive in 24 hours.
+60%+ of Wise payments get to their destination instantly, and 80% arrive in an hour*.
 However, the exact delivery time will depend on where you’re sending money to, and how you want to pay.
 You’ll see an estimated arrival time when you set up your payment.

-Wise account holders can send payments to limits set according to the currencies involved; Revolut transfers may have third party limits, but usually don;t have any Revolut limits to worry about.
+Wise account holders can send payments to limits set according to the currencies involved; Revolut transfers may have variable limits which are set according to the currency you need to send.
 Here’s a summary:

 For most currencies, Wise payments are either unlimited, or the limit is set high, in the region of 1 million GBP or the currency equivalent